1031 Canal Street

-1031 Canal was a partially collapsed 190 ft multi-use high-rise building in New Orleans, Louisiana, located at 1031 Canal Street in the Central Business District.
+1031 Canal Street was the site of a partially collapsed 190 ft multi-use high-rise building in New Orleans, Louisiana, located at 1031 Canal Street in the Central Business District.
 If completed, the project would have been known as the Hard Rock Hotel New Orleans.
+The site where the hotel would be was formerly home to Woolworth, which closed permanently in the 1990s as the company went out of business.

 On October 12, 2019, the under-construction building partially collapsed, resulting in the deaths of three workers and injuring dozens of others.
 The building was subsequently demolished.
 As of October 2020 government officials were debating the project's future and the potential culpability of various people and organizations involved.

 On April 3, 2020, OSHA found that the structural engineer had "failed to adequately design, review or approve steel bolt connections affecting the structural integrity of the building".
 The engineer has denied wrongdoing and is appealing the findings.
-Felony charges against three former building inspectors were recommended by the New Orleans Office of Inspector General.
+Felony charges against three former building inspectors were recommended by the New Orleans Office of Inspector General, but in 2023, a grand jury decided not to indict anyone on criminal charges stemming from the collapse.

+As of September 2025, the site is vacant.
+On July 14, 2025, New Orleans' Central Business District Historic District Landmarks Commission designated the site as a historic landmark, indicating that a permanent memorial to the workers who died in the collapse could be forthcoming.